ivandotv/validar/docs/validation/test-function.md

 - `value`: value to test
 - `field`: name of the field that is under the test
-- `path`: path to the field under test.
+- `path`: a path to the field under test.
 If the field is deeply nested full path could be something like `person.profile.email`
 - `objUnderTest`: reference to the object that is currently being tested.
 Here you can access all other properties of the object (so in case you have a `city` field that you are currently testing, you can also look at the `country` field to determine if the `city` is valid).

 Any function that accepts `value` as the first parameter and returns `boolean` or [expected object](#return-values) can be used.